-Life expectancy in urban Nepal is 70 years, but only about 50 years in Khotang.
+Life expectancy in urban Nepal is 70 years, but only about 50 years in rural Khotang.
 Historically, access to health care was severely limited - waste management and toilets non-existent.
-All water taps tested in Dipsung in 2010 revealed fecal contamination.
-The results of these tests led the locals to request toilets with individual septic tanks to improve water quality.
+Every water tap tested in Dipsung in 2010 revealed fecal contamination.
+Test results compelled the locals to request toilets with individual septic tanks to improve water quality.

 D2N's first public health project was building over 200 toilets (see Dipsung Toilet Project below), one for each home.
-This initial public health project continues to serve as a template for all D2N projects.
-Locals wrote a proposal and contract for the project, demonstrating they understood the need for the toilets.
-It is this understanding that is the crux of a project; if a need isn't identified by the local community, it won't be sustainable.
+This initial public health project continues to serve as a template for all D2N projects; Community members write a proposal and contract for the project, after demonstrating they understood the need for the toilets.
+It is this understanding that is the crux of D2N's philosophy; if a need isn't identified by the local community, it will not ultimately remain sustainable.

-The proposal and contract must show how locals will be vested in the project; funds, local supplies (such as timber and stone,) labor and transport of required remote supplies.
-The local community was responsible for 40% of the cost of all toilet projects.
+The proposal and contract of a project details local vestment - for example, funds, local supplies (such as timber and stone,) labor and transport of required remote supplies.
+The local community took responsibility for 40% of the cost of all toilet projects.
 All projects, including the all-important initial educational phase of the project, are managed and maintained by local ngo organizations.

 Dipsung Toilet Project